DerErsteSeelord/mcp-server-gemini/IMPLEMENTATION_SUMMARY.md

 }
 ```

-Or test with runtime model selection:
+Or test with runtime model selection in API requests:
 ```json
 {
   "jsonrpc": "2.0",